awez/amirrajan.github.com/screencasts/index.md

 Hope you like the videos.
 Tips welcome.
 Think of it as buying me lunch for having conversations about the craft you care about.
 [Subscribe to the channel for updates](https://vimeo.com/channels/659338).

+Note: I've decided to put a hold on the screencasting.
+It was fun for a while, but my motivation started to wane a bit.
+The last thing I want is to deliver something I'm not motivated in doing.
+The last part of my Rest Api's Getting Started will not be recorded, but the commits have been made [(you can walk through the code and see the progresson, starting with this commit).](https://github.com/amirrajan/rest-tictactoe/commit/ff9c3f2be54010411bb180fa499b7d4569ca76f7)

 ##[Setting up a simple code kata project for NodeJS](https://vimeo.com/84082218)

 - Getting started with code katas in NodeJS